 I am an Associate Professor in the Department of English at the University of Texas at Austin

 , where I have also been a Junior Fellow of the British Studies Program, and frequently teach for Plan II Honors.
 A founding member of the Executive Team for the Good Systems Texas Grand Challenge

 , I am chairing that initiative in 2021-22.
-My research interests include British Romantic poetry; historical fiction, science fiction, and the gothic novel; media studies, informatics, environmental humanities, and the social analysis of the built environment now coming to be known as infrastructure studies
+My research interests include British Romantic poetry; historical fiction, science fiction, and the gothic novel; media studies, informatics, causal inference, environmental humanities, and the social analysis of the built environment now coming to be known as infrastructure studies

 Within Good Systems, I am currently a co-leader of the “Living and Working With Robots” core research project.
 Previously I served as co-PI of the “Bad AI and Beyond” project, which examined how media representations shape public perceptions of artificial intelligence, and what innovative ways writers and filmmakers are finding to represent AI and its impact on society.
 I also served as the Executive Team Liaison to the Public Interest Technology research focus area, and organized cross-disciplinary speculative fiction conversations, as well as a study group of graduate students from across the University funded by Good Systems to work on research projects concerned with COVID-19.

 EducationPh.D.
 The University of Chicago, 2001